Design and create fashion and photographic make-up

 URN: SKABT13

-Business Sectors (Suites): Beauty Aesthetics
+Business Sectors (Suites): Beauty therapy

 Developed by: SkillsActive

-Approved on: 29 Apr 2015
+Approved on: 2025

 Overview

+This standard coexists alongside, SKAHDBRBNST1 Implement and maintain safe, hygienic and effective working practices and SKAHDBRBNS1 Consult, assess, plan and prepare for Hair, Barbering, Beauty, Nails, Wellbeing and Holistic services.
 This standard is about developing your creative make-up skills for fashion and photographic work in a way that enhances your own professional profile.
 The ability to research, plan and create a range of make-up looks to a given brief, in conjunction with others, is required in this standard.
-The ability to evaluate the results against the design brief is also required.
+You will also be required to do a post evaluation and reflection for continuous improvement, against the design brief.
+Users of this standard will need to ensure that their practices reflect up-to-date information, policies, procedures and best practice guidance.
+The main outcomes of this standard are:

 1. plan and design a range of make-up looks